djharvey/TurboTaxWindows7WarningDisabler/Readme.md

 Alternatively, you can simply go to %AppData%\Intuit\TurboTax\TY19\TTWin\Notifications and edit "Notifications.settings" manually.
 Specifically, look for the feature called "windows7ShowDialog" and edit the "miscPayload" section from "{\"Enabled\":true}" to "{\"Enabled\":false}".

+This has been tested on TurboTax 2019 Deluxe.
+It should work on other 2019 versions, but I have not tested this, nor is it guaranteed.
+If you're reading this in the future, it probably won't work on later versions.
+I don't recommend trying until I've had a chance to test myself.

 Please understand that by modifying these files, you undertake any and all risk yourself.
 I am not responsible for any loss or damage to your system.
 Proceed at your own risk.

 ## Getting Started